MultiverseLearningProducts/Open-Cohort-2021/code-samples/Mod_1/code-samples/example_readme.md

 ## Competencies

-Add the job code and outcome
+Add the job codes and outcome
 ex:

 #JF 1.1
 - Knows all stages of the software development life cycle (what each stage contains, including the inputs and outputs

+...etc

+- Write a few sentences proving how this project is aligning to this competency.

 ## Table of contents